svyotov/aws-modernization-workshop/modules/monitor-application/readme.md

 ### Step 3

-You will not that this task definition file is a little different from the one you already loaded in that we now have added healthcheck values to the `postgres` and `petstore` sections of `containerDefinitions`, so that it looks like the example below.
+You will notice that this task definition file is a little different from the one you already loaded in that we now have added healthcheck values to the `postgres` and `petstore` sections of `containerDefinitions`, so that it looks like the example below.